liEric123/Host-Code-Online/CONTRIBUTING.md

 # Contributing to Host Code Online

-Thank you for your interest in contributing to Host Code Online!
-We welcome contributions from everyone and are grateful for every pull request, issue report, and suggestion.
+Thanks for your interest in contributing!
+We welcome all contributions.

-## 🤝 Ways to Contribute
+## 🤝 How to Contribute

 - **🐛 Report bugs**: Found a bug?
-Let us know!
+Open an issue
 - **💡 Suggest features**: Have an idea?
-We'd love to hear it!
-- **📖 Improve documentation**: Help make our docs better
+Let us know
-- **🔧 Fix issues**: Pick up an existing issue and solve it
+- **🔧 Fix issues**: Pick up an existing issue
 - **✨ Add features**: Implement new functionality
-- **🎨 Improve UI/UX**: Make the interface more beautiful and usable

 ## 🚀 Getting Started